cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 ### September 1, 2020

-NY Boroughs county FIPS (36005, 36047, 36061, 36081, 36085) are now split in proportion to the population of each county, instead of being reported in aggregate in FIPS 36061.
+Data for New York City's constituent counties (FIPS 36005, 36047, 36061, 36081, 36085, each coinciding with a borough) is now [differentiated by JHU]](https://github.com/CSSEGISandData/COVID-19/issues/3084).
+Instead of being reported in aggregate in FIPS 36061, totals are split in proportion to the population of each county.

 ### June 3, 2020